NotuDocs vs Skriber: Template-First Notes vs Behavioral Health AI Scribe

 Hallucination Risk and Note Safety

 Generation from session recordings introduces a specific failure mode in behavioral health documentation.
-When an AI processes a clinical conversation to produce a note, it is making continuous interpretive decisions: what is clinically significant, how ambiguous statements should be framed, what language belongs in the record.
+When an AI processes a clinical conversation to produce a note, it makes continuous interpretive decisions: what is clinically significant, how ambiguous statements should be framed, what language belongs in the record.
 A client who says "I've been questioning whether any of it matters" could be describing existential reflection, passive suicidal ideation, occupational burnout, or healthy philosophical inquiry.
 The therapist in the room has context the AI does not.
 When the note attributes a clinical meaning to that statement that the therapist did not intend, that is a hallucinated clinical interpretation, not a hallucinated fact, but the documentation consequences can be equally serious.

 Skriber's behavioral health specialization meaningfully reduces this risk compared to a general medical scribe.
-Because the model understands that "I've been having dark thoughts" is clinically distinct from "I've been having dark thoughts about my past trauma" in a therapy context, it is less likely to misclassify clinical content in straightforward cases.
-But the fundamental architecture still involves AI interpretation of ambiguous spoken content, and that interpretation can diverge from the clinician's intent in subtle ways that are easy to miss on review.
+Because the model understands that "I've been having dark thoughts" is clinically distinct from "I've been having dark thoughts about my past trauma" in a therapy context, it is less likely to misclassify clinical content in clear-cut cases.
+But the fundamental architecture still involves AI interpretation of ambiguous spoken content, and that interpretation can diverge from the clinician's intent in ways that are easy to miss on review.

 Template-first extraction contains the risk differently.
 When the clinician fills in text and the AI structures it, the AI is formatting and expanding deliberate inputs rather than interpreting a recorded conversation.
 The failure mode still exists (the AI might add detail when expanding a brief entry), but the scope is narrower because the clinician has already exercised clinical judgment before the AI touches anything.
 The note cannot contain a clinical interpretation the clinician did not put there first.